yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/_index.md

 showAsideToc: true
 ---

-If you are already familiar with window functions, then you can skip straight to the [syntax and semantics](./invocation-syntax-semantics/) section or the section that lists all of [YSQL's window functions](./function-syntax-semantics/) and that links, in turn, to the definitive account of each function.
+If you are already familiar with window functions, then you can skip straight to the [syntax and semantics](./invocation-syntax-semantics/) section or the section that lists all of [the YSQL window functions](./function-syntax-semantics/) and that links, in turn, to the definitive account of each function.

 This page has only the [Synopsis](./#synopsis) section and the section [Organization of the window functions documentation](./#organization-of-the-window-functions-documentation) section.